core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * In case the Client is the Initiator and the Server is the Responder, the Client's OSCORE Sender ID and the Server's OSCORE Sender ID are determined from the EDHOC connection identifier C_R and C_I for the EDHOC session, respectively, by applying the conversion in {{edhoc-to-oscore-id}}.
 The reverse applies in case the Client is the Responder and the Server is the Initiator.

-The Client and Server use the parameters above to establish an OSCORE Security Context, as per Section 3.2.1 of {{RFC8613}}.
+The Client and Server use the parameters above to establish an OSCORE Security Context, as per {{Section 3.2.1 of RFC8613}}.

 From then on, the Client and Server MUST be able to retrieve the OSCORE protocol state using its chosen connection identifier, and optionally other information such as the 5-tuple, i.e., the tuple (source IP address, source port, destination IP address, destination port, transport protocol).